davepinch/pinchy.cc/content/streams/the-grand-sculpture/5/the-path-has-structure-of-its-own.md

 ---
-title: "It is the sculpture of all symbols of math."
+title: "The path has structure of its own."
 next: "The math fields are a set of multidimensional sculptures."
 ---